 Kristen Felten, Dementia Specialist, Office of Aging, Wisconsin Department of Health Services discusses recent court cases in Wisconsin which resulted in a statewide plan to care for individuals with dementia who become involved in the crisis response system.
-The Dept. of Health Services has launched a public policy initiative to redesign the system to caring for people with dementia.
+The Dept. of Health Services has launched a public policy initiative to redesign the system of caring for people with dementia.

 Paul Clark, Assistant Scientist, Brain Tumor Research Laboratory, UW School of Medicine and Public Health, explains how the cancer stem cell model can be applied to develop novel therapies for brain tumor treatments.